jakeleyhr/GetVISTA/README.md

 Location: 37154207:37175639
 Length: 21433
 ```
 This shows that there are 3 different genomic records readily available in GenBank that contain the human GDF5 gene.
 Record 0 and Record 2 are different genomic assemblies, while Record 1 is a smaller RefSeqGene sequence (28kb).
 The transcript of GDF5 contained in this sequence is one of the shorter isoforms, only 4882bp as opposed to the longer 21403bp isoform in GRCh38.p14 or 21433bp isoform in CHM13v2.0.
-If you were only interested in the isolated region around the smaller core sequence of GDF5, you may want to use **-r 1** when running the gbgene command, as this would significantly speed up the request compared to the using the default (**-r 0**) GRCh38.p14 record.
+If you were only interested in the isolated region around the smaller core sequence of GDF5, you may want to use **-r 1** when running the gbgene command, as this would significantly speed up the request compared to using the default (**-r 0**) GRCh38.p14 record.
 For example, the command
 ```
 $ gbgene -s human -g gdf5 -autoname -r 0
 ```